jackokring/M5PORKCHOP/README.md

     * With recommended 6000ms Lock Time

-    Class buffs that help stationary ops:
+    Class perks that stack with stationary ops:

-        Level 21-25 (R0GU3):  SH4RP TUSKS +1s lock - even more discovery
+        R0GU3 (L21-25):  SH4RP TUSKS +1s lock - even more client discovery
-        Level 11-15 (PWNER):  H4RD SNOUT +1 burst - harder hits
+        PWNER (L11-15):  H4RD SNOUT +1 burst frame - hit harder
-        Level 31-35 (WARL0RD): 1R0N TUSKS -1ms jitter - tighter bursts
+        WARL0RD (L31+):  1R0N TUSKS -1ms jitter - tighter burst timing

-    TL;DR: Bump Lock Time to 6000ms.
-Thank us later.
+    TL;DR: Set Lock Time to 6000ms.
+Park your ass.
+Wait.
+Profit.

-    On the move?
-DO NO HAM mode is your friend.
-Fast 150ms hops catch networks as you walk past.
-No attacks means no legal heat.
-PMKIDs still get yoinked passively.
-Save the attack configs for when you're parked.
-Mobile = passive recon.
-Stationary = surgical strikes.
+    Mobile recon?
+DO NO HAM mode.
+Stationary assault?
+Lock Time 6000ms.
+    Know the difference.
+Be the difference.
+Oink responsibly.

 ----[ 3.2 - WARHOG Mode

-    GPS + WiFi = tactical mapping.
-Hook up an AT6668 and go mobile:
+    Strap a GPS to your pig and hit the streets.
+Press 'W' to go full wardriver - your ancestors did this with a Pringles can, you get to do it with style.

+    When your piglet has a fix, every network it sniffs gets tagged with coordinates, timestamped, and dumped to SD.
+Wigle leaderboard chasers, this is your mode.

+    What's happening under the hood:

-        * Real-time GPS coordinate display on bottom bar
+        * Real-time lat/lon on the bottom bar - watch yourself move
-        * Automatic network discovery and logging
-        * Memory-safe design (auto-saves at 2000 entries)
+        * Per-scan direct-to-disk writes - no RAM accumulation, no OOM
+        * 5000 BSSID cache before dedup stops (more than enough)
+        * Crash protection: 60s auto-dumps, worst case = 1 min data loss
-        * Feature extraction for ML training
+        * 32-feature ML extraction for every AP (Enhanced mode)

-        * Multiple export formats:
-            - CSV: Simple, spreadsheet-ready
+    Export formats for your collection:

+        * CSV: Spreadsheet warriors, this is yours
-            - Wigle: Upload your wardriving data to wigle.net
+        * Wigle: Upload directly to wigle.net, flex your coverage
-            - Kismet NetXML: For your Kismet workflow
+        * Kismet NetXML: For the old school with Kismet workflows
-            - ML Training: 32-feature vectors for model training
+        * ML Training: Feature vectors for Edge Impulse, feed the brain

+    No GPS?
+No coordinates.
+The pig still logs networks but you get zeros in the lat/lon columns.
+ML training data still useful though - Enhanced mode extracts features regardless of GPS lock.

+    Pro tip: Set ML Mode to Enhanced before you roll out.
+Basic mode uses the scan API.
+Enhanced mode parses raw 802.11 beacons.
+More features, more fingerprinting power, more rogue AP detection.
+Worth the CPU.

+    When you're done, hit G0 or Backspace.
+Final export triggers.
+Your wardriving data lives in /wardriving/ on the SD card.
+Bring it home, upload it, brag about your coverage.
+Repeat.

 ----[ 3.3 - PIGGY BLUES Mode

-    When you feel like spreading digital chaos, press 'B' and watch nearby phones lose their minds:

-        * BLE notification spam for Apple, Android, Samsung, Windows
-        * Apple Nearby Action floods - fake AirPods pairing requests
+    Press 'B' and become everyone's least favorite person in the room.

+    Your pig transforms into a BLE irritant generator.
+Every phone in range starts lighting up with fake pairing requests, phantom earbuds, and notification spam that just.
+Won't.
+Stop.

+    The attack surface:

+        * AppleJuice floods - "AirPods Pro want to connect" x infinity
-        * Google FastPair bombardment - endless earbuds popups
+        * Google FastPair spam - Android's worst nightmare, popup city
-        * Samsung Galaxy Buds/Watch pairing spam
+        * Samsung Buds/Watch impersonation - Galaxy users aren't safe
-        * Windows SwiftPair beacon storms
+        * Windows SwiftPair storms - laptops join the party too
-        * Smart targeting - scans for nearby devices and prioritizes payloads matching detected vendors
-        * Random chaos mode when no targets identified
+        * Continuous passive scanning - finds devices, tailors payloads
+        * Vendor-aware targeting - Macs get Apple spam, Pixels get Google

-    The piglet gets real chatty in this mode.
-Something about "spreading the oink" and "making friends the hard way."
+    The piglet gets REAL chatty in this mode. "making friends the hard way" and "spreading the oink" are just the start.
+It knows what it's doing.
+It's enjoying itself.
+Maybe too much.

+    How it works:

+        1. NimBLE async scan finds nearby devices
+        2. Manufacturer data fingerprints the vendor
+        3. Targeted payloads get crafted and queued
+        4. Opportunistic advertising in scan gaps
+        5. Repeat until you get escorted out or bored

+    Random chaos mode kicks in when no specific targets are found.
+Just blanket-spams all protocol types.
+Scorched earth BLE policy.

-    WARNING: This will annoy everyone around you.
+    DISCLAIMER: This WILL annoy everyone within ~10 meters.
 Educational use only.
 Don't be that guy at the coffee shop.
-Actually, maybe be that guy once, for science.
+Or do.
+Once.
+For science.
+Then delete this from your device before anyone finds it.

+    Achievement hunters: APPLE_FARMER, PARANOID_ANDROID, SAMSUNG_SPRAY,
+    WINDOWS_PANIC, BLE_BOMBER, OINKAGEDDON.
+You know what to do.

 ----[ 3.4 - HOG ON SPECTRUM Mode